- GDP (PPP):

 Hong Kong became part of the People’s Republic of China in 1997.
 Carrie Lam began a five-year term as chief executive in July 2017.
 Under the “one country, two systems” agreement, China promised not to impose its socialist policies on Hong Kong and to allow Hong Kong a high degree of autonomy in all matters except foreign and defense policy for 50 years.
-This autonomy policy has been stressed by political interference from the PRC in recent years, and the Hong Kong government’s decision in 2018 to ban a pro-independence party led to protests and raised concerns about future prospects for freedom of speech and association in the SAR.
+This policy has been strained by PRC political interference in recent years, and the Hong Kong government’s decision in 2018 to ban a pro-independence party led to protests and raised concerns about future prospects for freedom of speech and association in the SAR.
 Despite the political unrest, Hong Kong’s open and market-driven economy continues to flourish, increasingly integrated with the mainland through trade, tourism, and financial links.
 Hong Kong’s reliance on foreign trade and investment leaves it vulnerable to global financial-market volatility or a slowdown in the global economy.

 Property rights are effectively enforced and enshrined in the Basic Law, which serves in effect as the SAR’s constitution.
 Commercial and company laws uphold the sanctity of contracts.
 The judiciary is independent, but Beijing reserves the right to make final interpretations of the Basic Law, effectively limiting the power of Hong Kong’s Court of Final Appeal.
 Hong Kong has an excellent record of combatting corruption.